 Together with a few other climate scientists, we recently looked for the most extreme heatwaves globally over the past 60 years – based on the greatest difference from expected temperature variability in that area, rather than by maximum heat alone.

 'Record-Breaking Heatwave Yet to Occur', Shows Data

 In fact, we highlighted India as a region with a particularly low greatest historical extreme.
-In the , we didn’t find any heatwaves in India or Pakistan outside three standard deviations from the mean, when statistically such an event would be expected once every 30 or so years.
+In the data we assessed, we didn’t find any heatwaves in India or Pakistan outside three standard deviations from the mean, when statistically such an event would be expected once every 30 or so years.

 Our work therefore suggests India may experience even more extreme heat.
 Assuming the statistical distribution of daily maximum temperatures is broadly the same across the world, statistically a record-breaking heatwave is likely to occur in India at some point.

 The region has not yet had reason to adapt to such temperatures, so may be particularly vulnerable.

 Although the current heatwave has not broken any all-time records, it is still exceptional.
 Many parts of India have experienced their hottest April on record.